 Understanding oneself usually means going back to the early years of childhood, where all memories and ideas about the world begin.
 These templates form in the brain and are influenced by a combination of temperament and traits, life experiences, and relationships, in particular with primary caregivers.

-There are many important considerations when thinking about what happened in one’s childhood—good things, confusing things, and bad things.
-Knowing who one was then helps us to know who we are now—there is no way around it.
+There are many important considerations when thinking about what happened in one’s childhood—good things, confusing things, and for some, the start of a world of fear, sadness, feelings of loneliness, or perhaps just a lifelong experience of being detached and numb.
+Most people’s childhood is a combination of the above—there are times of joy and times of struggle.
+Knowing this story and becoming more acquainted with how things were then helps us to understand who we are now—there is no way around it.
 Yet this can be one of the most painful parts of therapy for people, often opening up doors to emotional memories that were long ago closed and sealed off.